Bobby Deol: Career expansion (2023–present)

 Deol achieved a significant turning point in his career portraying the main antagonist alongside Ranbir Kapoor and Anil Kapoor in Sandeep Reddy Vanga's action drama Animal (2023).
 The film emerged as a major commercial success at the box-office, grossing over ₹917 crore worldwide.
 Despite the film's mixed reception, his portrayal of a mute psychopath was praised although several critics felt that his part was too brief.
 Firstpost called Deol's performance "menacing" and a standout element of the film, praising that "[Deol] showcases remarkable emotive skills without the use of dialogues, leaving audiences in awe of his ability to convey emotions through expressions alone."
 Animal solidified Deol's comeback in Hindi cinema.
 His performance earned him a nomination for the Filmfare Award for Best Supporting Actor, and garnered him both the IIFA Award and the Zee Cine Award for Best Performance in a Negative Role.

 In 2024, Deol played a negative role opposite Suriya in the Tamil period action drama Kanguva, which ranks amongst the most expensive Indian films.
-However, it turned out to be a box-office bomb through negative reviews.
+However, it turned out to be a box-office bomb and received negative reviews.
 It marked his debut in Tamil cinema.

 Deol's first release in 2025, he played a negative role opposite Nandamuri Balakrishna in the Telugu action drama Daaku Maharaaj.
 It became a moderate success at the box office and marked his debut in Telugu cinema.
-Deol worked in his career's second Telugu film Hari Hara Veera Mallu: Part 1 (Note: co–starring Pawan Kalyan, Nidhi Agerwal, Nargis Fakhri and Nora Fatehi).
-He next starred in Anurag Kashyap's thriller film Bandar with Sanya Malhotra.
+Deol worked in his career's second Telugu film Hari Hara Veera Mallu: Part 1.
+(Note: co–starring Pawan Kalyan, Nidhi Agerwal, Nargis Fakhri and Nora Fatehi) He next starred in Anurag Kashyap's thriller film Bandar with Sanya Malhotra.
 The film was presented in 2025 Toronto International Film Festival in Special Presentation section.
 In the same year, he played the antagonist Ajay Talwar, a larger-than-life film superstar in Aryan Khan's Netflix web series The Ba***ds of Bollywood (2025).
 The show garnered positive reviews and strong viewership.
 The song "Duniya Haseenon Ka Mela" from Deol's 1997 film Gupt, which featured Deol, was reused in the show.
 This led to a resurgence of popularity for the song and Deol's older films.